How to build a Web scraper with Node.js

 Programming languages retrieved from the HTML page.

-Save data in the database
+Save Web scraping data in a Mongo database

 Connect MongoDB with a Node.js web application using Mongoose

-Do you want to use MongoDB on your next project with Node.js but don’t know how to start with it?
+Do you want to use MongoDB on your next project with Node.js but donโ€™t know how to start with it?
 How to create a connection, how to save and retrieve data?
 We are going to see how to do it in this tutorial.

 Create a folder called models, then create a file language.ts inside.
 Add the code below: